carlgieringer/carlgieringer.github.io/_posts/2022-05-07-lessons-in-software-engineering-from-working-at-google.md

 single class, etc. But with larger systems, it soon becomes clear that any particular design embodies a balance of the non-functional qualities.

-This realization is the "engineering" of software engineering.
+This realization is one part of the "engineering" of software engineering.
+(Others include coordinating groups of people and managing change over time.)
 Programmers write code.
 Engineers analyze problems and weigh the the relative tradeoffs of different designs.

 Non-functional qualities: